Compressed air school

 COMPRESSOR

 Compressors can be of different sizes and have different ways of compressing air.
-Most commonly, the compressor is driven by an electric motor and, unless otherwise stated here, the values and explanations refer to electric motor-driven compressors.
+The most common is to drive the compressor with an electric motor and unless we mention otherwise here, the values and explanations refer to electric motor driven compressors.

 Some common types are: